dougeby/IntuneDocs/intune/app-lifecycle.md

 ---
 # required metadata

-title: Overview of the app lifecycle
+title: Overview of the app lifecycle for Intune
-titlesuffix: "Azure portal"
 description: Learn about the lifecycle of Intune managed apps, from adding them, to their eventual retirement.
 keywords:
 author: erikre